bbauska/meta-react-basics/README.md

 to it.

-If you ever have any questions or an (free) ideas about a certain feature or optimization or improvement, there&apos;s really a great opportunity to actually contribute to the React library itself.
+If you ever have any questions or an (free) ideas about a certain feature or optimization or improvement, there's really a great opportunity to actually contribute to the React library itself.

-There&apos;s a React team at Meta, and this team is comprised of engineers (really?) who are working on React full-time.
+There's a React team at Meta, and this team is comprised of engineers (really?) who are working on React full-time.

-But there&apos;s also a group of developers outside of Meta who are contributing to React as well.
+But there's also a group of developers outside of Meta who are contributing to React as well.

-I think the open source part of it is really cool just because there&apos;s such a community around React, it&apos;s constantly being updated and maintained.
+I think the open source part of it is really cool just because there's such a community around React, it's constantly being updated and maintained.

-There&apos;s always going to be someone available to answer questions or to update documentation, it&apos;s very current.
+There's always going to be someone available to answer questions or to update documentation, it's very current.

-If you&apos;re using React for the first time, definitely take a look at our documentation.
+If you're using React for the first time, definitely take a look at our documentation.

 There are a lot of conversations being had about React online, and we